frejp/veris/README.md

 These are the technologies used:

-React, Redux with Redux Toolkit (awesome, and the official opionated way to start a redux project), Typescript Styled Components, React-Router.
+React, Redux with Redux Toolkit (awesome, and the official opionated way to start a redux project), Typescript, Styled Components, React-Router, Forms with Formik and Yup.
 Using the new redux hooks (useSelector,useDispatch).
 Also partly inspired by the 'ducks' way of structuring redux in folders and files. https://github.com/erikras/ducks-modular-redux